 Diabetes is a disease that affects the way your body processes glucose (sugar) in your blood.
-Over 29 million people in the United States have diabetes.
-Most of these people suffer from Type 2 diabetes.
+According to the Centers for Disease Control and Prevention (CDC), Over 30.3 million people in the United States have diabetes.
+Most suffer from Type 2 diabetes.

 Diabetes also makes any wounds on your body heal slower.
 A cut on your foot might take a very long time to scab over and heal.
 Sometimes this leads to infected wounds which you might not even feel.
-If left untreated these wounds can become serious and infected and may require hospitalization.
+If left untreated, these wounds can become serious, infected and require hospitalization.
 In extreme cases amputation may be necessary.

 If you've been diagnosed with diabetes, inspect your feet regularly.
-After you bathe, check your feet for any scratches, cuts, or bruises.
-Pay special attention to any areas that are red and swelling, or if there is an odor.
+After you bathe, check your feet for any scratches, cuts or bruises.
+Pay special attention to any areas that are red, swelling or have an odor.
 You should also look out for drainage in your socks.
 These are all signs that you may have a diabetic ulcer that needs to be examined by a foot doctor immediately.

-Wearing shoes and socks that fit comfortably is the first step.
-You can also avoid smoking, drinking alcohol, and take steps to reduce your cholesterol levels as these things also contribute to a higher risk of developing a foot ulcer.
-You're at a higher risk to develop an ulcer if you have neuropathy (nerve damage) or ischemia (poor circulation in your feet).
+The first step to foot ulcer prevention is wearing shoes and socks that fit comfortably.
+You can also avoid smoking and drinking alcohol, and reduce your cholesterol, as these things contribute to a higher risk of developing a foot ulcer.
+You're also at a higher risk to develop an ulcer if you have neuropathy (nerve damage) or ischemia (poor circulation in your feet).

-To schedule an appointment with one of our podiatrists, please call our office at (919) 850-9111 or use our online Request an Appointment form.
-We serve patients from Raleigh, Wake Forest and Cary in Wake County, NC and surrounding communities in and around the Raleigh-Durham area and the rest of North Carolina.
+To schedule an appointment with one of our podiatrists, please call our office at (919) 850-9111.
+We serve patients from Raleigh, Cary and Wake Forest, NC as well as Wake County, Johnston County and surrounding areas in and around the Raleigh-Durham Area and the rest of North Carolina.
 Hablamos Español.